xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \| {#cmdpipe}

-<p>This command writes a pipe symbol (|) to the output.
-This character has to be escaped in some cases, because it is used for Markdown tables.</p>
+This command writes a pipe symbol (|) to the output.
+This character has to be escaped in some cases, because it is used for Markdown tables.

 <hr/>